The Cicho\'n Diagram for Degrees of Relative Constructibility: Separations in the -Cicho n Diagram

 A proof of this is sketched in \cite[pg 38]{Pal13} for $\mathbb D$ but the reader will notice that it goes through equally well for $\mathbb E$.
 Indeed the centerpiece of the argument involves a fact, due to Shelah and Gitik \cite[Proposition 4.3]{GS93} that given any sufficiently well-defined $\sigma$-centered forcing $\mathbb P$, if certain filters of $\mathbb P$ in $L(\mathbb R)$ have the property of Baire, then $\mathbb P$ will add a Cohen real.
 It is not hard to see from the combination of the Gitik-Shelah and the Palumbo arguments that \say{sufficiently well defined} includes all subforcings of $\mathbb E$.
 Thus, assuming all sets of reals have the property of Baire the result goes through.

 Using this lemma, by the same argument given for $\mathbb D$, we have the proof of Theorem \ref{eforcing}.

 The use of large cardinals here is unfortunate and I hope it can be improved on.
+The result for $\mathbb D$ (that avoids large cardinals) uses the tree version of Hechler forcing and I do not know of an analogous one for $\mathbb E$.
 Let me note however that even without large cardinals I have shown that there is a model realizing the cut determined by $\mathcal B(\in^*) = \mathcal B(\neq^*) = \emptyset$.